Chart Color Schemes

 Age

-The median age in Wynnum West is 39 years, slightly higher than Greater Brisbane's average of 36 years and close to Australia's median of 38 years.
-Compared to Greater Brisbane, Wynnum West has a higher proportion of residents aged 75-84 (7.3%), but fewer residents aged 25-34 (11.6%).
-Between the 2016 Census and the 2021 Census, the proportion of residents aged 75 to 84 increased from 6.1% to 7.3%, while the proportion of those aged 25 to 34 decreased from 12.9% to 11.6%.
+The median age in Wynnum West was 39 years as of 2021, slightly higher than Greater Brisbane's average of 36 years but close to Australia's median of 38 years.
+Compared to Greater Brisbane, Wynnum West had a higher proportion of residents aged 75-84 (7.3%) and fewer residents aged 25-34 (11.6%).
+Between the 2016 and 2021 censuses, the percentage of residents aged 75-84 increased from 6.1% to 7.3%, while the percentage of those aged 25-34 decreased from 12.9% to 11.6%.
 By 2041, Wynnum West's age composition is projected to change significantly.
-The number of residents aged 75 to 84 is expected to grow by 52%, reaching 1,534 from 1,007.
-This growth will be led by the aging population dynamic, with those aged 65 and above comprising 62% of projected growth.
-Conversely, population declines are projected for residents aged 0-4 and 5-14 years.
+The number of residents aged 75-84 is expected to grow by 54%, reaching 1,534 from 996.
+Those aged 65 and above are projected to comprise 60% of the population growth.
+Meanwhile, declines in population are projected for those aged 0-4 and 5-14.